 Oh I know, you can do it all.
 I get that.
 I’m not insulting your intelligence (or mine, for that matter).
 The fact is, we just can’t know it all.
 (Insert appalled look here.)

 There are so many moving parts to any business, not to mention all the tools and technology it takes to KEEP it running.
 There’s email, handling paper, updating the website and using social media.
 It’s a lot to know, plus endeavoring to be the best service provider, widget maker or retail shop in your niche.
-No wonder we get frustrated!
+No wonder we need help overcoming frustration!

 If you’re nearing the fringes of your knowledge, consider getting help.
 This could involve hiring an assistant or consultant to help you get through this challenge.
 Put your ego aside for a bit and reach out to a fellow entrepreneur who has more knowledge than you and get it taken care of.
 There are a lot of talented people out there ready to help!